 Here is a look at some of the most common accidents that result in a wrongful death claim.

-The wrongful death claims process is for the deceased’s loved ones to seek compensation for the financial and psychological costs of their losses.
-The process is similar to the personal injury claims process, which usually begins with a claim filed against the at-fault party’s insurance provider.
+The wrongful death claims process provides an opportunity for the deceased’s person’s loved ones to seek compensation for the financial and psychological costs of their losses.
+The process is similar to the personal injury claim process, which usually begins with a claim filed against the at-fault party’s insurance provider.

-If the insurance provider fails to fairly compensate the claim, the claimant can file the claim as a wrongful death lawsuit and let a judge or jury determine compensation.
-An estimated 95-96 percent of wrongful death claims resolve before trial.
+If the insurance company fails to fairly compensate the claim, the claimant can file the claim as a wrongful death lawsuit and let a judge or jury determine the appropriate financial compensation for the victim’s family.
+An estimated 95-96 percent of wrongful death lawsuits resolve before going to trial.

-Minimal family members are entitled to seek compensation through the Arizona wrongful death claims process.
+Minimal family members are entitled to seek financial compensation through the Arizona wrongful death process.